-MANGAZEISKY SILVER PROJECT PRE-COMMERCIAL PRODUCTION
+MANGAZEISKY SILVER PROJECT COMMERCIAL PRODUCTION

 The Group achieved first pre-commercial silver production in April 2018 through its commissioning activities at the Mangazeisky Silver Project as construction of the processing plant and associated infrastructure was completed.
-The Group expects to reach full commercial production in the third quarter of this year.
-During the second quarter the Group continued to increase its productivity in mining and processing on a month over month basis.
+The Group achieved commercial production at the beginning of the third quarter of this year.
+During the third quarter the Group continued to increase its productivity in mining and processing on a month over month basis.